 Wow, that’s exhausting!

 All other line items in there are estimates of 3rd party fees that will be the same regardless of which lender you choose.
 These fees are most often paid to your title company, attorney, insurance company, county or city, HOA, or real estate broker.
-The lender has no control over what these other places charge, but they still try to estimate them in their quotes.
+The lender has no control over what these third parties charge, but they still try to estimate them in their quotes.
 Sometimes estimates are way off, and it can disguise a bad quote as a good one.

 I consider it my job to help buyers find the right lender and help them negotiate good mortgage pricing.
 I’m certain many Realtors don’t give this the same attention I do.
 Find one that will.

-It may seem obvious to “get a good deal”, but from my experience, most mortgage buyers don’t know one from a bad one.
+It may seem obvious to “get a good deal”, but from my experience, most mortgage buyers don’t know a good one from a bad one.
 Lender A said about 40% of buyers don’t shop around or negotiate.
 This makes me sick to my stomach, especially because Lender A eventually came down almost $4k and .125% from their original quote.
 This confirms to me that many buyers don’t know a good mortgage deal from a bad one.

 Do Your Homework